 - Do doctors and team members consistently commend plan holders for being extraordinary pet owners?

 - Are clients that enroll their pets in your wellness program made to feel like they are part of a special group and rewarded for choosing to provide the highest quality care?

 Ultimately, churn will determine just how big a wellness program can become and how significant it can be for the practice.
-If your customers churn too fast, you end up taking 4 steps forward and 3 steps backwards.
-So, from day one, understanding the factors that affect renewal rates, and then planning and implementing a low churn strategy will determine the long-term growth and sustainability of your program.
+If your customers churn too fast, you end up taking four steps forward and three steps backwards.
+So, from day one, understanding the factors that affect renewal rates, and then planning and implementing a low-churn strategy will determine the long-term growth and sustainability of your Program.

 Next week we will look at implementing specific strategies to optimize plan renewals and maintain low churn.